ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 This has led to the mainstream view that the "native" solution is GitOps, where tools like ArgoCD and Flux use a Git repository as the external source of truth.27 However, this view is an oversimplification.
 Logically, a Git repository in a GitOps workflow and a

-.tfstate file in a Terraform workflow serve the exact same purpose: they are both external, declarative sources of truth that are reconciled against the cluster's internal state in etcd.29 The true difference is not the existence of an external state, but the
+.tfstate file in a Terraform workflow play a similar role: they are both external, declarative sources of truth that are reconciled against the cluster's internal state in etcd.29 The true difference is not the existence of an external state, but the

 *reconciliation model*: